glenn o’brien, laurie simmons, and ryan mcginley write about photos they love | read | i-D

 Images courtesy of Dear Dave,

-Topics:dear dave, glenn o`brien, laurie simons, ryan mcginley, sandy kim, photography, culture
+Topics:news, photography, culture, glenn o`brien, laurie simmons, ryan mcginley, dear dave, andy warhol